landonb/dubs-vim/readme-using.pt2.rst

                                                             through the list of tabs.
 ---------------------------  ----------------------------  ------------------------------------------------------------------------------
  ``<[Shift-]Ctrl-Tab>``       Walk Buffer List              In stock Vim, ``<Ctrl-Tab>`` and ``<Shift-Ctrl-Tab>`` move the cursor between windows.
-                                                            In Dubsacks, they walk the buffer list by order the buffers were loaded.
+                                                            In Dubs Vim, they walk the buffer list by order the buffers were loaded.
 ---------------------------  ----------------------------  ------------------------------------------------------------------------------
  ``<Ctrl-D>``                 Command-T Wrapper             In stock Vim, ``<Ctrl-D>`` scrolls the window downwards in the buffer.
-                                                            In Dubsacks, it triggers the Command-T wrapper feature.
+                                                            In Dubs Vim, it triggers the Command-T wrapper feature.
 ---------------------------  ----------------------------  ------------------------------------------------------------------------------
  ``<Ctrl-E>``                 Syntastic Wrapper             In stock Vim, ``<Ctrl-E>`` scrolls the window downwards in the buffer.
-                                                            In Dubsacks, it triggers the Syntastic wrapper feature.
+                                                            In Dubs Vim, it triggers the Syntastic wrapper feature.
 ===========================  ============================  ==============================================================================

 Customizable Features